CyVerse-learning-materials/foss/docs/final_project/overview.md

 means you can try out a skill or idea you've never used before, or go to a more advanced level for something you already do.

-You should have your skill/topic chosen by **Week 8**, and you will then enter your name / topic into a spreadsheet (shared during the week 8 session).
-We'll use this to put together small groups.
-Week 8 will be your time to work on your personal project and ask us questions.
+You should have your skill/topic chosen by **Week 6**, and you will then enter your name / topic into a spreadsheet (shared during the week 6 session).
+We'll use this to help students find others working on similar projects.

-With the information you shared in the spreadsheets, we will identify potential groups of people working on a similar topic to yours.
-Groups will be revealed on **Week 9**.

-During **Week 9**, you will meet with your group to:
+* You can do a project completely solo
+* You can work solo, but join a 'support group' to:

-1. discuss your experiences applying your skill or concept,
+  	1. discuss your experiences applying your skill or concept
-2. give each other help with sticking points you may have encountered
+  	2. give each other help with sticking point you may encounter
+* You can work directly with a FOSS colleague on a joint project

+### Final Presentations
-3. put together a short (5-10 minute) presentation to be given to the rest of the groups during **Week 10**.
+Each student or group will deliver a short (5-10 minute) presentation to the rest of the class on week 8

-### Discussion Guide

 Your small group presentation should focus on the challenges and tips you may have for other FOSS attendees who want to utilize your skill or concept in the